 On a Macintosh computer, running OSX, you probably click on the MATLAB icon to start MATLAB.
 Where did the MATLAB icon come from?
 It was probably set up when you or your system administrator set up MATLAB on your machine.

-In fact, clicking on the MATLAB icon sends a command to the underlying operating system, which knows where the MATLAB program is.
+In fact, clicking on the MATLAB icon sends a command to the underlying operating system, which knows where the MATLAB code is.
 If you can find your MATLAB executable, then you can execute it directly, from your commandline, with a written command, instead of an icon click.

 To find where MATLAB has been hidden on a Macintosh system, move to your applications directory and ask for a directory listing: